 All of this wouldn’t have been possible without the tireless support, feedback and encouragement of Claudia Toia, Matthew Young and Tom Etherington.
 Thank you.

 I also want to thank Toshi Omagari and Nadine Chahine for their friendliness and professional advice that transformed a personal project into what it is today.
 Thanks also to Canada Type for letting me use the name Marvin Visions, check out their very different Marvin.

-Lastly, thanks to McConnel Studio for going out of their way to help me identify the original designer of Marvin, which I unfortunately haven’t managed to get in touch with.
+Lastly, thanks to McConnell Studio for going out of their way to help me identify the original designer of Marvin, which I unfortunately haven’t managed to get in touch with.
 Michael Chave, if you’re out there, I’d love to chat!